Dutch Smoushond - Facts, Characteristics, Temperament, Puppies, Breeders

 History

 The Hollandse Smoushond Club which is also at times known as the Smoushonden club was initially formed in the year 1905 in order to document and register all the small stable dogs as a purebred dog breed, because it was in a pure danger of dying out.
 Their origins might have been with the ancestors of the Schnauzer dog breed.
 The name Dutch Shmoushond refers to their shaggy fur and face, because Jewish men were called Smouzen in the early and late 1800s, which had beards and kind of long hair.
 And, of course they were called "Dutch" in order to prevent any kind of confusion what so ever with the similar Brussels Griffons.
-During the World War II, this breed nearly almost disappeared.
+During World War II, this breed nearly vanished.
 In the year 1973, however several dog breeders began this reconstruction of the breed with the very few remaining dogs.
 Out of which most of them were being crossbred with the other breeds.
 Much of this reconstruction was accomplished with the help and use of the Border Terrier crosses.

 Recognition